bhauman/bhauman.github.com/_posts/2013-09-09-frameless-geodesic-dome.md

 day trying to keep it up and the snow off of it.
 I am very grateful for their help that day.

-Again, if you are itching to build one of these domes [contact](mailto:bhauman@gmail.com) me before you start.

 ## Appropriate Shelter

 One might think that I am saying that people should dump their heavy